 Child Support Enforcement Division

-The Commissioner's Office consists of the Commissioner of Revenue, the Senior Deputy Commissioner and their staffs.
 The Commissioner is responsible for enforcing the Commonwealth's tax, child support and municipal finance laws.
 As head of this executive branch agency, the Commissioner works with the Secretary of Administration & Finance and members of the Legislature to promote and implement the administration's programs.
-The Senior Deputy Commissioner is the Chief Operating Officer responsible for supervising the agency's operational divisions.

-The Communications Director oversees media relations for the Department, covering issues for tax administration, child support enforcement and local services.
-The Communications Director generates news releases, writes speeches, coordinates media events and is a liaison with the Governor's Press Office.
+Communications oversees media relations for the Department, covering issues for tax administration, child support enforcement and local services.
+Communications also generates news releases, writes speeches, coordinates media events and is a liaison with the Governor's Press Office.
+The Communications Office also seeks to connect and engage with the Department's many stake holders to find better ways to interact, while honestly sharing ideas and concerns.

 Division of Local Services